decent-bet/platform-frontend/docs/setting-up-a-private-network.md

     geth --datadir="ethdata" init genesis.json
     ```

-    You should see something like this
+    You should see output along the lines of this

     ```
     INFO [10-20|21:00:32] Starting P2P networking